What type of visa do I need?

 To apply for a student (F-1) visa, the United States government requires international students to obtain a Form I-20 from the prospective school.
 In order to receive an I-20 from TIEP, prospective students must complete a TIEP application form, sign it, and return it to our office with a non-refundable application fee of U.S. $100.00.
 Also required is an original bank statement or a letter from the financial institution of the person who will pay for the prospective student’s study in the United States.
 This letter needs to state that the prospective student or the person paying for the student has sufficient funds to pay all expenses while the student is in the United States.
 After we receive the completed application form, the $100 application fee, a financial statement, and a copy of the information page of the passport, we will mail the I-20 to the student.

 For more information on how to apply for a student visa, visit the following web sites:

 Information for Transferring Students

-If you are attending another english language school or program in the USA and would like to transfer to TIEP or TIEP at Lamar, the following information will help you with your transfer.
+If you are attending another english language school or program in the USA and would like to transfer to TIEP, the following information will help you with your transfer.

 You will need to submit the following:

 - A complete application form

 - A current bank statement (and support letter if needed)